ITensor/ITensors.jl/README.md

 matrix product state and matrix product operators, such as the DMRG algorithm.

-Development of ITensor is supported by the Simons Foundation through the Flatiron Institute.
+Development of ITensor is supported by the Flatiron Institute, a division of the Simons Foundation.

 ## Code Examples